Curiosity-org/Gipsy/README.md

 pipenv install
 ```

-And finally, run the setup script:
+And finally, run the setup script and follow the instructions:
 ```bash
 python3 setup.py
 ```